9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ![](figures/DataAnalysisProject_AudienceScore-GenreBoxplots-1.png)<!-- -->

 Genre variability is incredibly diverse.
 We can see that a movie's rating is definitely affected by its genre, where documentaries fare much better than action movies.
-This revelation begs the question of significance between genres.
+This revelation begs the question of significance between genres, which we may wan to address in additional analysis.
 Let's look at the quantile-quantile plot.

 ```r